-The price for hanging and finishing drywall will vary based on the desired level of finish.
-A Level 3 finish includes hanging the drywall, applying joint tape, and adding two coats of joint compound.
+The expenses related to the installation and finalization of drywall are determined by the desired quality of the outcome.
+Choosing a Level 3 finish requires putting up the drywall, sealing the joints with tape, and adding two coats of joint compound.

 A level 3 drywall finish costs $1.75 to $2.25 per square foot.
 For a 10 x 12 bedroom this works out to be $1,050 to $1,350.
 This price includes the cost of all labor and materials, but does not include a final skim coat and sand.